-There are two primary types of blockchains based on access controls: permissionless blockchains allow open access and public transaction visibility, while permissioned blockchains limit participation and transaction visibility.
-Nevertheless, closed networks may pose security risks, as authorized users could recalculate subsequent blocks in the event of a block modification \citep{Solat2021}.
-While permissionless blockchains have traditionally related to scalability and throughput challenges, approaches like Ethereum have transitioned to Proof of Stake (PoS), a more energy-efficient, secure, accessible and scalable consensus protocol \citep{Nguyen2019,SANKA2021103232}.
+There are two primary types of blockchains based on access controls: permissionless blockchains allow open access and public transaction visibility, whereas permissioned blockchains limit participation and transaction visibility.
+Nevertheless, closed networks may pose security risks, as authorized users could recalculate subsequent blocks in the event of block modification \cite{Solat2021}.
+While permissionless blockchains have traditionally been related to scalability and throughput challenges, approaches such as Ethereum have transitioned to Proof of Stake (PoS), a more energy-efficient, secure, accessible, and scalable consensus protocol \cite{Nguyen2019,SANKA2021103232}.

-Blockchain technology ensures log integrity and auditability, offering unique advantages over alternatives such as distributed storage systems or IPFS (InterPlanetary File System), which may require central authorities for storage and verification \citep{OMAR2024122718}.
-Blockchain offers consensus and immutability, coupled with the capability of integrating logic mechanisms such as smart contracts (SCs).
-SCs contain functions that either write values onto the blockchain, thus altering its state, or read data from it \citep{8494045}.
-These features make blockchain the preferred choice for applications where data integrity and trust are required \citep{Nyaletey2019}.
+Blockchain technology ensures log integrity and auditability, offering unique advantages over alternatives such as distributed storage systems or InterPlanetary File Systems (IPFSs), which may require central authorities for storage and verification \cite{Malhotra2021}.
+Blockchain offers consensus and immutability, coupled with the capability of integrating logic mechanisms such as Smart Contracts (SCs).
+SCs contain functions that either write values onto the blockchain, thus altering its state, or reading data from it \cite{8494045}.
+These features make blockchain the preferred choice for applications in which data integrity and trust are required \cite{Nyaletey2019}.

-Different secure logging systems rely on permissioned blockchain frameworks for log immutability \citep{shekhtman2019}, introducing accountability even in embedded systems \citep{chui2021}.
-To get a balance between throughput and cost-effectiveness, some works combine both categories \citep{Zhao2023}, developing approaches that include a permissioned blockchain to ensure per-entry immutability and public non-repudiation solution \citep{Pourmajidi2023}.
-Nevertheless, inherent features of permissionless blockchain such as transparency and trust, have also boosted the development of secure logging systems \citep{Ge2019}.
+Different secure logging systems rely on permissioned blockchain frameworks for log immutability \cite{shekhtman2019}, introducing accountability even in embedded systems \cite{chui2021}.
+To achieve a balance between throughput and cost-effectiveness, some works combine both categories \cite{Zhao2023}, developing approaches that include a permissioned blockchain to ensure per-entry immutability and a public non-repudiation solution \cite{Pourmajidi2023}.
+Nevertheless, inherent features of permissionless blockchains such as transparency and trust, have boosted the development of secure logging systems \cite{Ge2019}.